pawnsac/BLADE-deb/src/README.md

 ## Test Programs

-To run Blade on the two test programs attached, use the following command inside the *src* folder:
+To run Blade on the two test programs attached, use the following commands inside the *src* folder:

     make -f test.mk test-1
     make -f test.mk test-2